-In addition to the cost analysis summarized in Sections 6.2 and 6.3 with a preliminary estimate of probable capital cost total of \$6.5 million, the cost analysis was also completed with the inclusion of the New Mexico Gross Receipts Tax with a cost total of \$6.6 million.
-This parallel cost development is presented in detail in Appendix D.
+In addition to the cost analysis summarized in Sections 6.2 and 6.3 with a preliminary estimate of probable capital cost total of \$6.5 million, the cost analysis was also completed with the inclusion of the New Mexico Gross Receipts Tax (NMGRT), which results in a cost total of \$6.6 million.
+The parallel cost development that includes the NMGRT is presented in detail in Appendix D.